SUMMER MUSIC SCHOOL 2018

 Advanced Music Program (14 years of age +) Directed by Stephen Leek

 After School Program (until 5:30 daily for Primary aged students for an additional fee) Directed by Lisa Gill

 Junior Music Program (K- Year 1) Directed by Christina Refshauge

 A fun-filled program of musical games, songs and dance for the Kindergarten and Year 1 children that introduces them to basic musical concepts and prepares them for further pursuits in music education and creative arts activities.

 Primary Music Program (Year 2 – 4) Directed by Scott Temby Designed for absolute beginners and young children who have a limited experience in music, this program offers children in Years 2 to 4 at school in 2018 the opportunity to experience music concepts, learn the basics of a new instrument and be engaged in a range of diverse musical and artistic activities in a fun and supportive atmosphere.

-With lessons everyday students in the Primary Program will choose a beginner instrument or continue learning an existing instrument from the following: violin, ‘cello, flute, clarinet, ukulele, trumpet, keyboard, drumming.
+With lessons everyday students in the Primary Program will choose a beginner instrument or continue learning an existing instrument from the following: violin, ‘cello, flute, clarinet, ukulele, trumpet, keyboard, drumming (class full).
 Instruments can be hired from the YMS if needed.
 In Homeroom classes students will also benefit from the development of musicianship skills under trained musical staff.

 Every day all students in the Primary Program will be involved in a range of activities including the creation and presentation of a music theatre work that will be presented in the open concert on Day 9 of the school.
 Every afternoon there will be a series of rotating arts activities that will include art, percussion games, outdoor activities, movement and dance, theatre games etc. and preparations for the music theatre performance.
 There will also be social activities that will give students the opportunity to meet new people and make new life-long friendships.